kyle-richardson/kyle-richardson/README.md

 ### Hi there 👋

+## My name is Kyle.

+## I recently graduated from Lambda School and received certifications in several languages and frameworks.

+## Ok, now that formalities are out of the way, let's code!

 <!--
 **kyle-richardson/kyle-richardson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.